Photon-HDF5/photon-hdf5/docs/reading.rst

 You can easily read a Photon-HDF5 file in Python, MATLAB, LabVIEW or any in any other language that supports HDF5 (C, C++, Java, R, etc...).
+Reading Photon-HDF5 files is no different than reading any other HDF5 file, with the advantage that in Photon-HDF5 you know in advance which field may be present.

-We provide
+We provide a few
 `examples on reading Photon-HDF5 files <http://photon-hdf5.github.io/photon_hdf5_reading_examples/>`_
 in different programming languages.

-The next section discuss how to write a generic Photon-HDF5 reader for a single-molecule FRET analysis program.
+The next section shows an example of how to write a generic Photon-HDF5 reader for a single-molecule FRET analysis program.